"Maybe the 500th best pizza in America, but even that's doubtful."

 Price: Margherita, $14; Spinach and Mushroom; $13; Everything Pie, $14

 When GQ published Alan Richman's Top 25 Pizzas list, we, like serious pizza lovers everywhere, devoured every last word of it and posted about it.
-Like everyone else, I had my quarrels with his list, but at the same time I certainly took note of the heretofore unknown and previously unheralded pizzerias that Richman ranked highly.
+Like everyone else, I had my quarrels with his list<!-- (and, yes, I wish he would have acknowledged my book Slice of Heaven and this blog, where many of the ideas he wrote about had already been introduced) -->, but at the same time I certainly took note of the heretofore unknown and previously unheralded pizzerias that Richman ranked highly.
 I vowed to try each one of the places I had never been to the first chance I had.

 That's how and why I found myself at Bob & Timmy's in Providence, Rhode Island, which was ranked fifth on Richman's list.
 In his story Richman had used the following descriptors: